xrettle/WFGY/TensionUniverse/BlackHole/Q022_hierarchy_problem.md

 ### 9.2 Next measurable step toward E2

-To move from E1 to E2, the following concrete steps are proposed:
+To move from E1 to E2, the following concrete steps are proposed.

-1. Implement a public code that, given benchmark models and parameter points, computes `H_total`, `H_scale`, and `H_nat` and publishes the resulting scores and choices of encoding parameters.
+1. Implement a public code that, given benchmark models and parameter points, computes `H_total`, `H_scale`, and `H_nat` and publishes the resulting scores and choices of encoding parameters associated with `EncodingKey_Q022`.
 2. Apply the Experiment 1 and Experiment 2 protocols to existing benchmark sets and document which encodings and models remain viable under the declared fairness constraints.

 Both steps operate strictly at the effective layer on observable summaries and do not require revealing any deep TU generative rules.

 ### 9.3 Long term role in the TU program

-In the longer term, Q022 is intended to act as:
+In the longer term, Q022 is intended to act as

 * the central node for naturalness and scale separation tension problems in physics,
 * a template for expressing similar questions in other domains where parameters appear fine tuned,